Bell Tower Park

 General Location:

-Located on the corner of Jefferson and Tyler Street in uptown.
+Located at the intersection of Jefferson St. and Tyler St.

 General Description: